savagete2860/hashicorp-vault-on-ecs-fargate/README.md

 # About

 This project creates a highly available Vault cluster backed by DynamoDB and exposed on an Application Load Balancer.
 The ALB will listen over HTTPS on port 443 and HTTP on port 80 which redirects to the HTTPS listener.
-By default, the security group on the ALB will have no ingress rules and they must be added after deployment to connect.
+By default, the security group on the ALB will only have one inbound rule which is a nested security group for the ECS service.
+Any other inbound rules must be added after deployment to connect.

 # Architecture Diagram